-ABSTRACT.
 We establish abstract inequalities that give, as particular cases, many previously established Hölder-like inequalities.
 In addition to unifying the proofs of these inequalities, which, in most cases, tend to be technical and obscure, the proofs of our inequalities are quite simple and basic.
 Moreover, we show that sharper inequalities can be obtained by applying our results.

-Key words and phrases: Inequalities, Holder, Indefinite forms, Reverse Inequalities, Holder's Inequality, Generalized inequalities.
+2000 Mathematics Subject Classification: Primary 26D15, 26D20 Key words: Inequalities, Holder, Indefinite forms, Reverse Inequalities, Holder's Inequality, Generalized inequalities.